Geopark: Etymology and usage of geopark

 After a floruit of international exploration, scientific research, and park-building in the later 19th century, the world wars represent a sharp decline of conservation and tourism, as the goals of war are opposite those of peace.
 Even the League of Nations, predecessor of the United Nations, did not unite.
 The last world war saw the irrecoverable destruction of national heritages and the terrible misuse of science.
 The United Nations and its and educational, scientific, and cultural branch, UNESCO, heir to the League's International Committee on Intellectual Cooperation, both founded in 1945 to do a better job at peace-keeping and cooperation, were at first hindered by the Cold War.
 As it manifestly drew to an end in the 1970's, and the countries of east Europe would be open once more, UNESCO began to be more effective, formulating organizations to respond to a growing demand for the protection of the heritage that was left.

+In 1980, the decision was made to create the first geopark in the USSR (it was to be created on the left bank of the Moskva River in Moscow and become part of the Geological Museum).

 The current round of innovation to which geo-park belongs dates to the last decades of the 20th century and the first of the 21st, although it may not be over yet.
 They began as marketing terms in the vending of what Farsani calls "sustainable tourism," characterizing it as "a new niche market," the key words being, in addition to geopark, geotourism, geoheritage, geosite, geoconservation, and geodiversity.
 It is not possible to discover what individuals first innovated the words.
 Authors such as Farsani can only state the groups among which they were thought to be first current.